iibrahim70/donatix-client/README.md

 ## Introduction

-Welcome to the Post-Disaster Relief Donation Platform, a comprehensive web application built to streamline the process of donating to disaster relief efforts.
+Welcome to the Giver's Heaven frontend repository!
+This is the client-side of the Post-Disaster Relief Donation Platform, a comprehensive web application built to streamline the process of donating to disaster relief efforts.
 This platform serves as a centralized hub for donation posts, donor testimonials, and relevant information following a disaster.

 ---